1. Welcome to the Embedded World¶

 and things could start.
 After some more or less short time, every register of the CPU was known, a variety of library routines had been developed and our brave developer was able to do his project with the more and more well-known system.
 The controllers had legacy interfaces like RS232, i2c or SPI which connected them to the outside world and the main difference between the controllers available on the market was the number of GPIO pins, UARTs and memory resources.

 Things have changed.
-Hardware manufacturers have weakened the border between deeply embedded microcontrollers – headless devices with just a few pins and very limited computing power – and full blown microprocessors.
+Hardware manufacturers have weakened the border between deeply embedded microcontrollers – headless devices with just a few pins and very limited computing power – and full-blown microprocessors.
 System structures became much more complicated: where our good old controllers have had just some interrupts with some small interrupt service routines, we today need complicated generic interrupt infrastructures, suitable for generic software frameworks.
-Where we’ve had some linearly mapped flash ROM and some data RAM we today have multi-stage-pipeline architectures, memory management units, virtual address spaces, on-chip-memory, caches and other complicated units, which is not exactly what the embedded system developer wants program every other day.
+Where we’ve had some linearly mapped flash ROM and some data RAM we today have multi-stage-pipeline architectures, memory management units, virtual address spaces, on-chip-memory, caches and other complicated units, which is not exactly what the embedded system developer wants to program every other day.

 Entering embedded operating systems.
 Although there are still some processors out there (like the popular ARM7TDMI based SoCs) which can be programmed the good old non-operating-system way with reasonable effort, it in fact is becoming more and more difficult.
-On the other hand, legacy I/O interfaces like RS232 are increasingly often replaced by modern plug-and-play aware communication channels: USB, FireWire (IEEE1394), Ethernet & friends are more and more directly being integrated into today’s microcontroller hardware.
+On the other hand, legacy I/O interfaces like RS232 are increasingly often replaced by modern plug-and-play aware communication channels: USB, FireWire (IEEE1394), Ethernet & friends are more and more directly integrated into today’s microcontroller hardware.
 Whereas some of these interfaces can “somehow” be handled the old controller-style way of writing software, the developer following this way will not be able to address the security and performance issues which come up with the modern network accessible devices.

-During the last years, more and more of the small-scale companies which developed little embedded operating systems have been pushed out of the market.
-Nearly no small company is able to support all the different interfaces, communication stacks, development tools and security issues out there.
+During the last few years, more and more of the small-scale companies which developed little embedded operating systems have been pushed out of the market.
+Nearly no small company is able to support all different interfaces, communication stacks, development tools and security issues out there.
 New interfaces and -variants (like USB On-the-Go) are developed faster than operating system developers can supply the software for them.
-The result is a consolidation of the market: today we see that, besides niche products, probably only the largest commercial embedded operating system suppliers will survive that development.
+The result is a consolidation of the market: today we see that, besides niche products, probably only the largest commercial embedded operating system suppliers will survive this development.

 Only the largest commercial…?
 There is one exception: when the same situation came up in the “mainstream” computer market at the beginning of the 1990es, people started to develop an alternative to the large commercial operating systems: Linux.
 Linux did never start with a ready-to-use solution: people had a problem, searched for a solution but didn’t find one.
 Then they started to develop one themselves, often several people did this in parallel, and in a huge community based evolution mechanism the best solutions found their way into the Linux kernel, which over the time formed one of the most reliable and performant kernels available today.
 This “develop-and-evolute” mechanism has shown its effectiveness over and over again in the server and desktop market of today.